-This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$500,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2018, Series E (the "New Money Bonds") and \$226,565,000 aggregate principal amount of its General Obligation Refunding Bonds, 2018 Series C (the "Refunding Bonds," and together with the New Money Bonds, the "Bonds").
+This Official Statement (including the cover page and Appendices A through F attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of its \$196,000,000 aggregate principal amount of General Obligation Refunding Bonds, 2019 Series C (the "Bonds").
 The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES - Limitations on Tax Revenues."
+However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES - LIMITATIONS ON TAX REVENUES."